ArindamNag123/EDA-on-Churn-analysis/README.md

 1-12 months tenure group is most churned group of all with **1050/2200 * 100 = 47.72% appx**

+**Bivariant Analysis**

-Now for better Analysis feature encoding is required and for that there are multiple techniques , here Panda's get_dummies is used as One Hot Encoding Techniques.
+Now for Bivariant Analysis feature encoding is required and for that there are multiple techniques , here Panda's get_dummies is used as One Hot Encoding Techniques.

 For that Churn column has been converted to binary form.
 Also for finding correlation this is required.